matthew-acn/aem_guide/AEM.md

 1. On the *command line* `cd` into the folder containing the **AEM cq-quickstart-6.5.0.jar** file
 2. **Windows Users** may simply *double-click* the .jar file
-3. Run the following command: `java -jar -Xmx2g cq-quickstart-6.5.0.jar` <--- if you rename the file it should go without saying that you would type the new name in plafe of the aforementioned
+3. Run the following command: `java -jar -Xmx2g cq-quickstart-6.5.0.jar` <--- if you rename the file it should go without saying that you would type the new name in place of the aforementioned
 4. Once localhost 4502 appears in your default browser you should see a screen as shown below
 5. Enter in the following credentials: User **admin** | PW **admin** and sign in